 Melekeok is a town in the State of Melekeok.
 Republic of Palau's Capitol Complex is located on a hill, northwest of the village of Melekeok.
 Palau is in Oceania, and consists of a group of islands in the North Pacific Ocean, southeast of the Philippines.
-Tropical; hot and humid; wet season May to November.
-Varying geologically from the high, mountainous main island of Babelthuap to low, coral islands usually fringed by large barrier reefs.
-The official languages are Palauan and English The main religions are Christianity, Modekngei (indigenous belief).
+The climate is tropical, hot and humid with a wet season from May to November.
+The official languages are Palauan and English The main religions are Christianity and Modekngei (indigenous belief).
 The economy of Palau consists primarily of tourism, subsistence agriculture, and fishing.
 Tourist activity focuses on scuba diving and snorkelling in the islands' rich marine environment, including its barrier reefs walls and World War II wrecks.
 The government is the major employer of the work force, relying heavily on financial assistance from the US.
 Expatriate business dress is adapted for the tropical climate in the form of lightweight suits.
 The security risk for expatriates in Palau is low.
 Risks include low levels of petty crime, burglary, and on rare occasions violent crime, murder and sexual assault.
 The currency of Palau is the US Dollar (USD).
 Medical facilities are adequate for routine medical care, but limited in availability and quality.
 Up front payment is often required for treatment.
 Serious or complex medical treatment may require evacuation which can be very expensive.
 The population of Melekeok is 400 (2019 est.), while the inflation rate (CPI) is 2.6% for Palau as at 2019.
 Xpatulator Hypothetical Tax for Palau is based on the current personal income tax rates which are progressive up to 12%.

 Cost Of Living